 A woman comes down with symptoms of African sleeping sickness, but there seems to be no way she could have contracted it.
 House and his aides must ask a few tough questions and make some tough decisions in order to try to save her.

 A high school boy has hallucinations and collapses during an exam.
-When he does not respond to treatments, and the normal tests are negative Foreman presents the case to House.
+When he does not respond to treatments, and the normal tests are negative, Foreman presents the case to House.
 Clinic Cases: A happy old lady.

 A girl crashes a Porsche after her boyfriend starts coughing up blood and continues to have unexplained bleeds.
-Clinic Cases: Cuddy give House a month off clinic duties if he can spend a week off his pain meds.
+Clinic Cases: Cuddy gives House a month off clinic duties if he can spend a week off his pain meds.

 A detoxed sports star about to make his comeback breaks his arm due to brittle bones.
-Clinic Cases: Woman with leg pain; man trying to remove his contact lenses; a dentist with various issues and a hung over teenager; all in 70 seconds.
+Clinic Cases: Woman with leg pain, man trying to remove his contact lenses, a dentist with various issues, and a hung over teenager - all in 70 seconds.